 One of SkillsUSA’s premier national competitive events is the Tech Prep Showcase (or Career Pathway Showcase) that provides opportunities for students to compete in any of the 16 career clusters with projects that showcase their technical, academic and employability skills.
 This contest recognizes outstanding career cluster students for their ability to present, through the design and construction of a display, the application of skills and education brought about through career training.
 In this competition, students perform a professional team presentation applying the appropriate technology associated with their career cluster program.
 The project is planned, designed and completed in cooperation with business and industry partners in the SkillsUSA chapter’s local community.

 Through the SkillsUSA membership database, the number of students in specific programs has been aligned to career clusters.
 To download a report on student membership counts by career cluster go to this link.

 Employability Skills Curriculum and Assessment

 All students need employability skills and employability knowledge and skills standards have been identified for each cluster and pathway.
 Teaching those skills is a challenge faced by academic and career-training instructors, guidance counselors and college professors.
-SkillsUSA has developed two premier employability skills curricula – The Professional Development Program (PDP) for high school students.
-Competencies in the PDP align with the Career Cluster Foundation Level Knowledge and Skills.
-You can learn more and see a demo of these curricula at www.skillsusa.org.
+SkillsUSA has developed two premier employability skills curricula – SkillsUSA Career Essentials: Experiences for high school students.
+Competencies in SkillsUSA Career Essentials: Experiences align with the Career Cluster Foundation Level Knowledge and Skills.
+You can learn more and see a demo of these curricula at www.careeressentials.org.

-SkillsUSA’s Work Force Ready System has an Employability Skill Assessment that aligns with both curricula.
-To view the blueprint for this assessment go to this link and to get a demo of this assessment, go to: www.workforcereadysystem.org/demo.
+SkillsUSA Career Essentials: Assessments has an employability skill assessment that aligns with both curricula.
+To view the blueprint for this assessment go to this link and to get a demo of this assessment, go to: www.careeressentials.org/assessments/demo-our-assessments/.